 Fertility on BBC Radio 2 and 5 Live

-BBC Radio 2 are teaming up with BBC Radio 5 Live, and planning a week of social-action related programming to mark UK Fertility Week at the end of October (27th October–3rd November).
+BBC Radio 2 teamed up with BBC Radio 5 Live, and planned a week of social-action related programming to mark UK Fertility Week (27th October–3rd November).

 The digital infertility community is a massive global phenomenon with over a million #ttc (trying to conceive) – which people describe as being a source of great support, and something that simply wasn’t available two years ago.